 This option is enabled by default if:

-Effective April 1, 2024, VISA, Inc. increased its high-risk merchant registration fee from $500 to $950 annually.
+As of April 1, 2024, Visa, Inc. increased its high-risk merchant registration fee from $500 to $950 annually.

 To manually renew your Visa registration:

-To manually renew your Mastercard registration please contact CCBill Merchant Support.
+To manually renew your Mastercard registration, please contact CCBill Merchant Support.
 A Merchant Support Representative is going to provide you with a Mastercard Renewal payment link.

 CCBill informs merchants that their annual Visa or Mastercard registration has expired by sending weekly email notifications to the email address on file.